HenrINC/open_modded_crew/README.md

 - `/joke`: Returns a random joke from the [official JokeAPI](https://jokeapi.dev/).
 - `/coinflip` (COMING SOON): Flips a coin and returns either "heads" or "tails".
-- `/roll <number>` (COMING SOON): Rolls a dice with a specified number of sides and returns the result.
+- `/roll [-max <number>]` (COMING SOON): Rolls a dice with a specified number of sides and returns the result.
 - `/style`: Allows enhanced crew customization (more on that in the "style" section).

 ### Services

 Here is a list of the builtin services that can be added:

-- `auto-moderation` (COMING SOON): Automatically moderates messages using the [OpenAi moderation API](https://platform.openai.com/docs/guides/moderation).
+- `auto-moderation`: Automatically moderates messages using the "unitary/toxic-bert" model.
+More info in the "Auto-moderation" section
-- `welcome-message` (COMING SOON): Sends a welcome message to new members when they join the server.
+- `welcome-message` (NEED TO PORT FROM LEGACY): Sends a welcome message to new members when they join the server.
 - `leave-message` (COMING SOON): Sends a message to the server when a member leaves.
 - `style`: Allows enhanced crew customization (more on that in the "style" section).